OllieBoyne/messenger_parser/README.md

 # Facebook messenger parser

-This script provides analysis on downloaded data from Facebook
+This script provides analysis on downloaded data from Facebook.

+Once you request your chat history from Facebook, you can use this script to analyse a chat log, viewing who sends the most messages in a group chat, when messages have been sent over time, who has received/given the most reactions, and more!

 ## Getting the data